-It's confirmed that consuming oxidized cholesterol-containing foods leads to oxidized cholesterol in plasma:17
+It's confirmed that consuming oxidized cholesterol-containing foods leads to oxidized cholesterol in plasma:

 - "In studies in humans, we have shown that the quantity of oxidized fatty acids in the diet also correlates with the levels of oxidized lipids in postprandial serum chylomicrons / chylomicron remnants (CM/RM).
-Oxidized fatty acids in the diet are absorbed by the small intestine, incorporated into chylomicrons and chylomicron remnants, and appear in the bloodstream where they contribute to the total body pool of oxidized lipid - "In our initial studies, we determined the effect of different α-epoxy cholesterol quantities in the test meal on α-epoxy cholesterol levels in postprandial serum.
+Oxidized fatty acids in the diet are absorbed by the small intestine, incorporated into chylomicrons and chylomicron remnants, and appear in the bloodstream where they contribute to the total body pool of oxidized lipid. - "In our initial studies, we determined the effect of different α-epoxy cholesterol quantities in the test meal on α-epoxy cholesterol levels in postprandial serum.
 We found that the serum levels of a-epoxy cholesterol strongly correlated.
-[Note: It was nearly a perfect correlation of r=1.] - "Thus, our data clearly show that oxidized cholesterol, when ingested, is incorporated into CM/RM fraction and is transferred within the plasma compartment from exogenous to endogenous lipoproteins, and this transfer accounts at least partially for the presence of oxidized cholesterol in LDL and HDL in the circulation.
-It has been previously demonstrated in rabbits and in rodents that dietary oxidized cholesterol is absorbed and enters the circulation via CM/RM particles.
-As expected, in the present study we found that the absorption of dietary oxidized cholesterol in humans is similar to that observed in other species."
+[Note: It was nearly a perfect correlation of r=1.]

-17 Staprans, I., et al., "Oxidized cholesterol in the diet is a source of oxidized lipoproteins in human serum," Journal of Lipid Research, Vol. 44, 2003, pages 705-715.
+Staprans, I., et al., "Oxidized cholesterol in the diet is a source of oxidized lipoproteins in human serum," Journal of Lipid Research, Vol. 44, 2003, pages 705-715.